BeauJoh/thesis/source/12-chapter-4-aiwc.md

 Application codes differ in resource requirements, control structure and available parallelism.
-Similarly, compute devices differ in number and capabilities of execution units, processing model, and available resources.
+Similarly, accelerator devices differ in number and capabilities of execution units, processing model, and available resources.
 Given performance measurements for particular combinations of codes and devices, it is difficult to generalize to novel combinations.
 Hardware designers and HPC integrators would benefit from accurate and systematic performance prediction, for example, in designing an HPC system, to choose a mix of accelerators that are well-suited to the expected workload.

-Measuring performance-critical characteristics of application workloads is important both for developers, who must understand and optimize the performance of codes, as well as designers and integrators of HPC systems, who must ensure that compute architectures are suitable for the intended workloads.
+Measuring performance-critical characteristics of application workloads is important both for developers, who must understand and optimize the performance of codes, as well as designers and integrators of HPC systems, who must ensure that accelerator architectures are suitable for the intended workloads.
 However, if these workload characteristics are tied to architectural features that are specific to a particular system, they may not generalize well to alternative or future systems.

 An architecture-independent method ensures an accurate characterization of inherent program behaviour, without bias due to architecture-dependent features that vary widely between different types of accelerators.

 AIWC is the first workload characterization tool to support multi-threaded or parallel workloads, which it achieves by collecting metrics that indicate both instruction and thread-level parallelism.
 We demonstrate the use of AIWC to characterize a variety of codes in the Extended OpenDwarfs Benchmark Suite [@johnston18opendwarfs] -- presented in chapter 3.
-We begin with an introduction of the metrics collected by AIWC, we then discuss how AIWC was implemented and demonstrate its usage on the \texttt{lud}, `nw`, `swat`, `gem`, `kmeans` and `hmm` benchmarks.
+We begin with an introduction of the metrics collected by AIWC, we then discuss how AIWC was implemented and demonstrate its usage on the `lud`, `nw`, `swat`, `gem`, `kmeans` and `hmm` benchmarks.
 Finally, we conclude with a summary of what AIWC and the associated metrics provide to prediction.
 A majority of this Chapter was published in the LLVM-HPC workshop proceedings as part of the 30th International Conference for High Performance Computing, Networking, Storage, and Analysis (SC18) 2018 [@aiwc2018].
 <!--